techandsoftware/teletext/README.md

 `header` is optional.
 When present, it's a string of 32 characters, which have the same encoding as the Output Lines but without the initial `OL,rowNum,` .
 This is used as the header row and is used instead of Output Line 0 in the provided `lines`.
 When not provided, the row 0 in the `lines` is used if there is one.

+## writeBytes(colNum, rowNum, [lines])

+Writes each line in the array to the screen starting from `colNum`, `rowNum`.
+This allows you to place a block of text on the screen without affecting existing characters.

+## writeByte(colNum, rowNum, byte, withUpdate)

+Writes the byte to the `colNum`, `rowNum`.

+`withUpdate` is an optional boolean, default is `false`.
+When true, the page display is updated.

 ## clearScreen(withUpdate)

 Clears the screen.  `withUpdate` is an optional boolean, default is `true`.
 When `true`, the page is cleared immediately.
 When `false` the page model is cleared but the display is not updated.
 In that case, the screen is cleared the next time you call a function which updates the display, such as `setPageRows`.